 - And many more!

-Orientation for DHS providers is only strongly recommended at this time, but as of July 1, 2010, these trainings will be mandatory.
-All newly listed or relisted license-exempt providers (also called Family Friends and Neighbors providers) will need to complete the training within 90 days of listing with DHS to remain eligible for payment.
+Orientation for DHS providers became mandatory July 1, 2010.
+All newly listed or relisted license-exempt providers (also called Family Friends and Neighbors providers) need to complete the training within 90 days of listing with DHS to remain eligible for payment.
+This orientation gives you information on the DHS Child Care Programs and helps you to understand:

 - What to do if you have problems or questions;